Michigan Turkey License: What License do You Need to Hunt Turkey in Michigan?

 To hunt turkey in Michigan, you must first purchase a Base License from the Michigan Department of Natural Resources (DNR).
 This license is required for all hunters (both residents and nonresidents) and serves as the foundation for purchasing additional hunting privileges.

 In addition to the Base License, turkey hunters must also obtain a turkey license, which includes a kill tag.
 This license is season-specific (spring or fall) and is required for harvesting wild turkeys in Michigan.
-Turkey licenses are available through a limited quota drawing system for the spring season and over the counter for many fall units.
+Most spring turkey licenses in Michigan are issued through a limited-quota drawing system, but a guaranteed Hunt 0234 license is also available without entering the drawing.
+For the fall season, there is no longer a drawing; fall turkey licenses for TMU I and TMU M are sold over the counter, with TMU M subject to a limited quota on a first-come, first-served basis.

 Hunter education is required for anyone born on or after January 1, 1960.
 Michigan accepts traditional classroom, online, and field day certification.
 However, hunters may also hunt under an apprentice license for up to two years without completing the course, provided they are accompanied by a qualified mentor.